Fourth stop on our Régiontrip: Brittany!

 Its natural wonders

-Brittany’s extraordinary landscapes need no introduction.
-The pink granite coast in the Côtes-d’Armor region comes to mind.
-This sumptuous coastline can also be seen at Cap d’Erquy, which is all the better preserved for being only accessible on foot.
+Brittany is a land of extraordinary landscapes.
+Its pink granite coastline in the Côtes-d’Armor region springs to mind.
+This sumptuous coastline can also be seen at Cap d’Erquy, which is even better preserved because it can only be reached on foot.

-If you’re looking for a breathtaking view, Brittany is the place for you.
+If you’re looking for a breathtaking view, Brittany has something for everyone.
 The Pointe du Raz will give you the impression of being at the end of the world.
-It’s located at the very end of Finistère on the Cap Sizun.
-From here, you’ll have a breathtaking view of the immensity of the ocean and the jagged cliffs of the Brittany coast.
-You must also visit the Pointe du Grouin (an unusual name, but don’t let it put you off – you won’t be disappointed!).
-Cap Fréhel offers breathtaking views of the islands of Jersey, Bréhal and Contentin.
+It’s located at the very end of Finistère on Cap Sizun.
+From here, you’ll have a breathtaking view of the immensity of the ocean and the jagged cliffs of the Breton coast.
+You must also visit the Pointe du Grouin (an unusual name, but don’t hold it against it – you won’t be disappointed!).
+Cap Fréhel offers a breathtaking view of the islands of Jersey, Bréhal and Contentin.
 The Pointe de Pen-al-Lann offers a view of the Morbihan coastline.

 Its magic

 Brittany is particularly famous for its mythical legends.
 If you’re a fan of these stories, then you’ve come to the right place!
 Lose yourself in the forest of Brocéliande for the ultimate experience.
 You’ll discover all the legends about Merlin and King Arthur.
-A whole itinerary is organized to see the Grail Church and the Valley of No Return, as well as Merlin’s tomb and many other secrets that I’ll let you discover for yourself.
+A whole itinerary has been organized to show you the Church of the Grail and the Valley of No Return, as well as Merlin’s tomb and many other secrets that I’ll leave you to discover for yourself.

-In your quest for legend, you’ll also need to stop off at the Monts d’Arrée: this place is said to contain the gateway to the beyond, Yeun Ellez in Breton.
-And the Cairn de Barnenez : an edifice of over 3,000 stones located on the Kernéléhen peninsula.
-Beautiful views over the Térénez cove and Morlaix Bay.
+In your quest for legend, you should also stop off at the Monts d’Arrée: this place is said to contain the gates to the beyond, Yeun Ellez in Breton.
+And the Cairn de Barnenez: an edifice of over 3,000 stones located on the Kernéléhen peninsula.
+An excellent vantage point overlooking the Térénez cove and Morlaix Bay.

-Finally, to complete your quest, you’ll need to take the time to discover the Menhirs of Carnac.
-They can be seen in the south of Morbihan and number nearly 3,000.
-You’ll find this strange phenomenon on the Crozon peninsula with the Lagatjar alignment.
+Finally, to complete your quest, you’ll need to take the time to discover the Carnac Menhirs.
+There are some 3,000 of them in the south of Morbihan.
+You’ll also find this strange phenomenon on the Crozon peninsula, with the Lagatjar alignment.

 Legendary gastronomy

 Who hasn’t tasted real, delicious salted butter caramel on a warm pancake?
-If you’re about to answer “me”, I assure you that’s the first thing you need to do after reading this article!
+If you’re about to answer “me”, I can assure you that it’s the first thing you should do after reading this article!
 And while you’re at it, between you and me, I’d also advise you to try everything else.
-Far breton, Kouign-amann orAndouille de Guémené or de Vire.
-I assure you, it will be a real revelation.
-Don’t forget, drink cider in the middle of it all.
+Far Breton, Kouign-amann orAndouille de Guémené or de Vire.
+I assure you, it’ll be a real revelation.
+And don’t forget, drink some cider in the middle of it all.

 Outstanding architecture

-For those looking to get away from the tourist crowds, we recommend Rochefort en terre.
+For those looking to get away from the tourist hustle and bustle, we recommend Rochefort en terre.
 More discreet but very picturesque.

 Finally, I’d like to mention Dinard and Paimpol.
 Two popular seaside resorts with a rich history.

-As our tour of Brittany comes to an end, I hope you enjoyed reading the article as much as I enjoyed writing it.
-Brittany still holds many secrets, and I hope you’ll come and discover them.
+As our tour of Brittany comes to an end, I hope you’ve enjoyed reading the article as much as I’ve enjoyed writing it.
+Brittany still holds many secrets, and I hope you’ll go and discover them.